webpack/governance/CHARTER.md

 TSC memberships are not time-limited.
 There is no maximum size of the TSC.
 The TSC must have at least four voting members.

-The TSC may add additional voting members to the TSC by a standard TSC motion.
+The TSC may add additional voting members to the TSC through meeting consensus.
+The consensus requires at least five TSC members to be present to approve a new voting member.
 A TSC member can be removed from the TSC by voluntary resignation or by a standard TSC motion.
 A standard TSC motion can be used to change a regular TSC member to a voting TSC member, or to change a voting TSC member to a regular TSC member.